-‘Jeopardy!’ hosts: Bialik, Ken Jennings will finish season
+‘Jeopardy!’ hosts: Bialik, Ken Jennings will finish 2021

-NEW YORK (AP) — Mayim Bialik and Ken Jennings will split “Jeopardy!” hosting duties for the remainder of the game show’s 38th season.
+NEW YORK (AP) — Mayim Bialik and Ken Jennings will split “Jeopardy!” hosting duties for the remainder of 2021.

-Sony Pictures Television announced the host plan Thursday, the same week that episodes filmed by ousted host Mike Richards are airing.
+Sony Pictures Television announced the plan Thursday, the same week that episodes filmed by ousted host Mike Richards are airing.

 Richards, who also lost his role as “Jeopardy!” executive producer, was initially tapped as Alex Trebek’s successor but left the show after past misogynistic and disparaging comments surfaced.

 Bialik was tapped as interim host, and her episodes will air through Nov.
-5. After that, Sony says Jennings and Bialik will share hosting duties based on their schedules.
-The season is scheduled to run through the end of the year.
+5. After that, Sony says Jennings and Bialik will share hosting duties based on their schedules through the end of the calendar year.
+No on-air auditions of other potential hosts were announced.

 Jennings, the record-holder for longest “Jeopardy!” winning streak, is a consulting producer on the show.
 Bialik has already been chosen to host “Jeopardy!” prime-time and spinoff series, including a new college championship.